MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Create a data collection rule and install the Azure Monitor Agent.md

 14. At the bottom of the **Review + create** page, select **Create**.

-> **Results**: You have created a data collection rule and install the Azure Monitor Agent.
+> **Results**: You have created a data collection rule and installed the Azure Monitor Agent.